0x666c6f/starknet-builders-committee/README.md

 The committee is not open to new members yet, but it will be in the future.

-## How to apply for a grant

-To apply for a grant from Only Dust, please follow these steps:

-1. Review the criteria evaluated by the committee, which includes the impact on the ecosystem, onboarding of new users, feasibility, and alignment with the ecosystem strategy.
+## Criterias evaluated

+The following criterias will be considered for the application reviews:

-The impact on the ecosystem refers to how your project will benefit the Starknet ecosystem.
+- The impact on the ecosystem refers to how your project will benefit the Starknet ecosystem.
 Your project should have a clear and measurable impact on the ecosystem, such as improving network performance or increasing user adoption for example.

-Onboarding of new users refers to how easy it is for new users to use your project.
+- Onboarding of new users refers to how easy it is for new users to use your project.
 Your project should have a clear presentation, as well as documentation, guides, and tutorials for new users.

-Feasibility refers to how achievable your project is within the given budget and timeline.
+- Feasibility refers to how achievable your project is within the given budget and timeline.
 Your project should have a clear and realistic timeline, as well as a budget breakdown that shows how the funds will be used.

-Alignment with the ecosystem strategy refers to how your project fits within the Starknet ecosystem strategy.
+- Alignment with the ecosystem strategy refers to how your project fits within the Starknet ecosystem strategy.
 Your project should align with the long-term goals of the ecosystem, such as improving scalability or enabling new use cases.

+## How to apply for a grant

+To apply for a grant from Only Dust, please follow these steps:

+1. Review the criteria evaluated by the committee, which includes the impact on the ecosystem, onboarding of new users, feasibility, and alignment with the ecosystem strategy.

 2. Fill out the application form, which can be found here: [insert link to the form here].